MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 > [!NOTE]
 > **Changes to Calculate a Distance Matrix**
 >
-> The Bing Maps `Calculate a Distance Matrix` service will no longer support the following features as of 9/30/2024.
+> The Bing Maps `Calculate a Distance Matrix` service no longer supports the following features as of 9/30/2024:
 >
 > - Transit as a mode of transportation in the `travelMode` parameter.
 > - Histogram of travel times over a period of time with a set interval that takes into consideration the predicted traffic at those times.
 > - The parameters `endTime` and `resolution`.
->
-> To avoid service disruptions, modify your application by 9/30/2024.

 ## API Limits